coder-Aayush/clean_cli/README.md

 ## Getting Started 🚀
-**❗ In order to start using Clean CLI you must have the [Flutter SDK](https://docs.flutter.dev/get-started/install) install on your comouter **
+**❗ In order to start using Clean CLI you must have the [Flutter SDK](https://docs.flutter.dev/get-started/install) install on your computer **

 **❗ In order to start using Clean CLI you must have the [Flutter SDK](https://docs.flutter.dev/get-started/install)